-This is the minimum amount of information you should include on your listing.
+This is the minimum amount of information you should include in your listing.
 When it comes to photos, we’d recommend your logo, a photo of the exterior of your location, and a photo of the interior.
 Bonus points for photos of the team at work.

 Add a description and some posts

-Two recent additions to what Google My Business offers are a business description and posts.
+Two recent additions to what Google Business Profile offers are a business description and posts.
 The description is a great place to pitch yourself and your services while using relevant keywords.
 Posts are an easy way to let customers know about updates, deals, or upcoming events.

-NAPs is an acronym that stands for name, address, phone.
+NAPs is an acronym that stands for name, address, and phone.
 Instances of these three indicate to search engines who you are, where you’re located, and how someone can get in touch with you.

-Put simply, a citation is an instance of your NAP on the web – most often found in local and industry directories.
+Put simply, a citation is an instance of your NAP on the web, most often found in local and industry directories.
 Citations help build credibility and let Google know you’re legitimate.

-Clearly they’re important.
 So what do you do?
 Where can you find 85 websites willing to list your business?

 We like to break down citations into two tiers:

 These are more competitive citations.
-In other words, adding a listing to the below sites may not move you from an average ranking of 20 to top 3, but having a few more than your competitors could mean the difference between a 4th and a 3rd ranking.
+In other words, adding a listing to the below sites may not move you from an average ranking of 20 to the top 3, but having a few more than your competitors could mean the difference between a 4th and a 3rd ranking.
 Here’s a list of some common local directories: